Double S: Background and release

-"Double S" was recorded in August 1978 at Bradley's Barn, located in Mount Juliet, Tennessee.
-The session was produced by Buddy Killen, who recently became Anderson's producer after many years of working with Owen Bradley.
+"Double S" was recorded in August 1978 at Bradley's Barn studio in Mount Juliet, Tennessee.
+The session was produced by Buddy Killen, who had recently become Anderson's producer after many years of working with Owen Bradley.
 Killen would continue producing Anderson until his departure from MCA Records.
 The studio session for the song included the recording of its B-side entitled, "Married Lady."

 "Double S" was released as a single by MCA Records in October 1978.
 The song spent nine weeks on the Billboard Hot Country Singles before reaching number 30 in December 1979.
 It was among Anderson's final top 40 singles of his career.
 It was also his first single to not become a major hit since 1975.
 In Canada, the single only reached number 43 on the RPM Country Songs chart in 1978.
 It was first released on his 1979 studio album, Ladies Choice.